sasanvhn/ALU/README.md

 # ALU
- implementing an ALU with verilog
+ verilog code of an ALU